project-cdim/docs/tutorial/en/configuration/README.md

 #### 3.1.
 Check and Change Log Output Methods
 ##### 3.1.1.
 Check Logs
 By default, logs are output to the following location.
-They are output within the container, so be careful with saving them.
+However, they are retained within the container, so ensure to manage their storage appropriately.
 ```sh
 $ docker exec -it <container-name> /bin/sh
 $ ls /var/log/cdim
 ```
-Logs are separated by component into the following files:
+Logs are organized by component into the following files:

 | Log Type | Log File Name |
 |:--|:--|